chigozzdevv/suimo/README.md

 ## 1) What Suimo does

 - Consent-first access for agents to provider resources (sites, datasets, files)
-- Usage-based pricing (flat or per-KB), spending caps, and per-request metering
+- Usage-based pricing (flat or per-KB) in WAL tokens
-- Settlement: custodial holds/capture plus on-chain payout in USDC on Sui
+- Settlement: Instant WAL transfer from consumer to platform, then platform to provider
 - Privacy: client-side encryption (Seal) → public blob storage (Walrus) → policy-gated decryption

 ## 2) How it works

 1. Agents authenticate and discover resources via MCP (OAuth 2.1 + PKCE).
 2. For file/dataset uploads, the client encrypts locally with Seal and uploads the encrypted envelope; the server stores it on Walrus.
-3. For fetches, Suimo computes cost from size/price, captures the custodial hold, pays providers on Sui, fetches the ciphertext from Walrus, authorizes decryption via Seal (policy session), and returns plaintext chunks.
+3. For fetches, Suimo calculates the WAL cost, executes a transfer from the consumer's custodial wallet, pays the provider, fetches the ciphertext from Walrus, authorizes decryption via Seal (policy session), and returns plaintext chunks.
 4. Every access yields an Ed25519-signed receipt, with links to Sui Explorer for payouts.

 ## 3) Architecture